softwareconstruction240/softwareconstruction/chess/chess.md

 ## Example

-When you complete the entire project, you should have something similar to the following.
+When you complete the entire project, you should have something similar to the following where two client command line programs take turns playing a game of chess.

 ![chess board](chess-demo.gif)